cicsdev/cics-java-liberty-hello/README.md

 _**Tip:** Eclipse Git provides an 'Import existing Projects' check-box when cloning a repository._

 ## Building
 The sample can be built with CICS Explorer, Gradle or Apache Maven.
+It is recommened to us the supplied Gradle or Maven wrapper to get a consistent and updated version of build tooling.

+Once run, Gradle will generate a WAR file in the `/cics-java-liberty-hello-web/build/libs` directory, while Maven will generate it in the `/cics-java-liberty-hello-web/target` directory.

+The bundle ZIP file for Gradle will be generated in the `/cics-java-liberty-hello-bundle/build/distributions` directory, while Maven will generate it in the `/cics-java-liberty-hello-bundle/target` directory.

 ### Building with CICS Explorer
 The sample should automatically be built in CICS Explorer.
 If not, select **Project** &rarr; **Build Project**.